-Core Courses offered by the International Studies Program SW270-IS, Understanding Global Issues:
+Core Courses offered by International Studies SW270-IS, Understanding Global Issues:

-The course addresses the intensification of Globalization during the first decade of the 21st century.
+The course addresses the intensification of globalization during the first decade of the 21st century.
 It introduces students to contemporary issues related to globalization.
 (U)(3).
-Fall and spring.
+Fall.

-International Studies Courses IS101 Introduction to International Studies:
+International Studies Courses IS101, Introduction to International Studies:

 The course is designed to help students to understand and critically reflect on issues that affect both the United States and the international community.
 The issues addressed in this course are key pieces of the larger and interrelated set of the international system.
-(U)(3).
+(U) (3).
 Fall and spring.

-IS301, Model European Union: This course introduces the student to the organization and functioning of the European Union's institutions and prepares them to participate in the Midwest Model European Union, which takes place every April for three days.
-Prerequisites: Any 100 level course in the social sciences or permission of the instructor.
+IS301, European Union Model: This course introduces the student to the organization and functioning of the different institutions of the European Union and prepares them to participate in the Midwest Model European Union, which takes place every April for three days.
+The major topics we will address include: the history of the European integration, government and politics of the European Union and its institutions.
+Prerequisites: Any 100-level course in the social sciences or permission of the instructor.
 (U)(1).
 Spring.

-IS390, The UN and Other International

-Organizations: This course introduces students to several international organizations, with a focus on the United Nations.
-The broader theoretical and experiential focus of the class will help students understand international institutions and to become more effective global citizens, while developing proficiency in policy formulation, parliamentary procedure, negotiation and conflict resolution.
-Prerequisites: Any 100 level course in the social sciences or permission of the instructor.
+IS390, The United Nations and Other International Organizations: This course introduces students to several international organizations, with a focus on the United Nations.
+The broader theoretical and experiential focus of the class will help students understand international institutions and to become more effective global citizens, while developing proficiency in policy formulation, parliamentary procedure, negotiation, and conflict resolution.
 (U)(3).
 Fall.